FY2022 (31 December 2022), if not indicated otherwise

 - € 500 million institutional bond, due 2028

-In addition to these bonds, UCB entered into a USD 2 070 million bullet floating rate syndicated term loan maturing in 2025, in connection with the acquisition of Ra Pharmaceuticals, Inc and a USD 800 million bullet floating rate syndicated term loan maturing in 2027 in connection with the acquisition of Zogenix, Inc. USD 1 315, respectively USD 800 million remained outstanding under these transactions on 30 June 2022.
+In addition to these bonds, UCB entered into a various loan agreements, including a bullet floating rate syndicated term loan maturing in 2025 in connection with the acquisition of Ra Pharmaceuticals, Inc, a bullet floating rate syndicated term loan maturing in 2027 in connection with the acquisition of Zogenix, Inc as well as various other bilateral loan agreements (including the Schuldscheindarlehen transactions entered into in November 2022).